Father of 3 on life support after Robbins shooting, will donate organs

-OAK PARK, Ill.
-(WLS) --A father of three is being kept alive by life support while his family waits to donate his organs after he was shot in south suburban Robbins Thursday night.
+OAK LAWN, Ill.
+(WLS) --A father of three is being kept alive by life support while his family waits to donate his organs after he was shot in south suburban Robbins Wednesday night.

-Bill Dolehide has been officially declared dead and wife and three children are at his bedside in a hospital in Oak Park.
+Bill Dolehide has been officially declared dead and wife and three children are at his bedside in a hospital in Oak Lawn.

-It's hard to find a picture of Holehide without a smile.
+It's hard to find a picture of Dolehide without a smile.

 "He would do anything you asked him to do, he was there early to help," said John Toscas, friend and family attorney.